benedicteb/finn-tech-day-2021-lightning-talk-how-to-make-your-reviewer/talk.md

 # pt.
 11

-> Give the reviewer the benefit of the doubt
+> Award all ties to your reviewer

+Tennis-style!